Fabian-Gorka/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+it is used to access a route's match data by matching the url exactly

 1. How would you explain form validation to someone who has never programmed before?

+form validation is what happens when a user submits a form, the form is coded to run its own error checks, for example is a name is required but you click submit without putting one in, it will return the page usually with a message saying "name required" or something similar

 1. In 1-2 sentences, define end to end testing.

+end to end testing is when a software tests an app's workflow from start to finish.

 ## Instructions